Skip to main content

 The Importance of Relationships

 As the saying goes, no man is an island.
-Definitely, one shouldn’t try to face all of life’s challenges.
+One shouldn’t try to face all of life’s challenges.
 We can put our trust in the Lord, but He counseled His disciples to feed His sheep and that a man and a woman should be helpmates for one another.

-A recent study by faculty at BYU – Idaho found that the more time people spent on social media each day, the lonelier they reported feeling.
-Join groups that meet together and do things you enjoy.
+A recent study by faculty at BYU–Idaho found that the more time people spent on social media each day, the lonelier they reported feeling.
+To avoid this, try to join groups that meet together and do things you enjoy.
+Here at BYU–Hawaii there are various resources available for students to help get out more often.
+Check out the University Events page to stay up to date on all the activities going on around campus, join a club and meet regularly with the members, or attend service events.